MicrosoftDocs/entra-docs/docs/identity/app-proxy/conceptual-deployment-plan.md

 ### Reporting and monitoring

 Microsoft Entra ID provides additional insights into your organization’s application usage and operational health through [audit logs and reports](~/identity/monitoring-health/concept-provisioning-logs.md?context=azure/active-directory/manage-apps/context/manage-apps-context).
-Application Proxy also makes it very easy to monitor connectors from the Microsoft Entra admin center and Windows Event Logs.
+Application proxy also makes it very easy to monitor connectors from the Microsoft Entra admin center and Windows Event Logs.

 #### Application audit logs